 Can’t-miss wintertime events

 Chicago Restaurant Week kicks off on Jan.
-23 with the First Bites Bash at the Field Museum, where you can sample food and drinks from more than 60 of the city’s top chefs and mixologists.
+23 with First Bites Bash at the Field Museum, where you can sample food and drinks from more than 70 of the city’s top chefs and mixologists.
 During Chicago Restaurant Week, held Jan.
 24 – Feb.
-9, sample specially priced prix fixe menus from nearly 400 restaurants throughout the city and nearby suburbs.
-Whet your appetite with 10 new restaurants to try during Chicago Restaurant Week.
+9, enjoy prix fixe menus from more than 400 restaurants throughout the city and nearby suburbs.
+Get inspired with 9 new restaurants to try during Chicago Restaurant Week.

 From Jan.
 24 – Feb.
 9, celebrate Chinese New Year and welcome the Year of the Rat with citywide events that honor Chinese heritage.
 Catch the Chinatown Lunar New Year Parade, featuring colorful floats and traditional lion dances.
 And see cultural performances at the Chicago Cultural Center, Symphony Center, Navy Pier, and more.

-One of the best times to catch a play is during the annual Chicago Theatre Week, presented by Choose Chicago in partnership with the League of Chicago Theatres from Feb.
+One of the best times to catch a play is during the annual Chicago Theatre Week, presented from Feb.
 13 – 23.
 Chicago celebrates its world-renowned theatre scene during this annual 10-day celebration, offering discounted tickets to more than 100 productions.
 See everything from musicals to dramas in venues that include historic downtown stages and neighborhood storefront theatres.